Dennis Flower Planting Services

 Contact Dennis’s Department of Public Works for Garden Material Disposal & Composting Program Integration

 Proper garden material disposal in Dennis, MA, is essential for environmental stewardship and compliance with local and state regulations.
-Residents should separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments may be disposed of through residential waste channels.
-Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, but must be placed in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
-For program details, compost availability, and volunteer garden initiatives, contact: Dennis Department of Public Works
+Residents must separate packaging materials such as cardboard and containers for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, provided it is placed in biodegradable bags—plastic bags are prohibited per MassDEP guidelines.
+Coordination with local volunteer garden programs, Master Gardener initiatives, and community beautification projects is encouraged through municipal partnerships.
+For detailed guidance on disposal schedules and composting program integration, contact:

 120 Theophilus F. Smith Road, Dennis, MA 02638